jcc117/KanjiMaster/README.md

 This is known to work on windows.
 Results on other operating systems are unknown.

 TODO:
-	Site Tutorial,
+	Site Tutorial (pending),
 	Add more content on the site in general,
 	Set Load screen for ajax requests (in a clean way), Add audio settings,
 	Add kanji to the list,
-	Add ability to take quizzes in kana,
-	Fix other issues,
+	Add ability to take quizzes in kana - will now use kana as default for non-kana quizzes, Fix other issues,
 	Start using TypeScript